 Get Shucked: Great Bay, North Bruny.
 Serves lunch, drinks, and snacks.
 Open from 9:30 am to 4:30 pm.

 Hotel Bruny and Bruny Cider: Alonnah, South Bruny.
 Serves, lunch, dinner, and drinks.
-Open from 11 am to late.
+Open from noon to late.

 Bruny Island Premium Wines: Lunawanna, South Bruny.
-Serves lunch 7 days a week and dinner on Fridays and Saturdays.
-Open 10 am to 5 pm.
-Bookings required for dinner on Fridays and Saturdays.
+Serves lunch 7 days a week from 11 am and dinner on Saturdays.
+Bookings required for dinner.

 Penguin and Pardalote Cafe: Adventure Bay, South Bruny.
 Serves breakfast, lunch, snacks, and coffee.
 Open 8 am to 4 pm.

 Adventure Bay General Store: Adventure Bay, South Bruny.
 Small general store with groceries, hot pies, coffee, and petrol.
-Open 7:30 am to 6:30 pm.
+Open 7:30 am to 6 pm daily.

 Alonnah General Store: Alonnah, South Bruny.
 Small general store with groceries.
-They also have a takeaway with typical fare: pies, toasties, burgers, etc. Open 8 am to 4 pm and until 5 pm on Friday and Saturday.
+They also have a takeaway with typical fare: pies, toasties, burgers, etc. Open 8 or 9 am to 4 pm.
+Closed Mondays.

 Whether you do a Bruny Island day trip, or stay a few days and no matter if you self-drive or do a tour, I’m sure you’ll have an amazing time.
 It’s such a beautiful and unique place.
 If you need help planning your trip, as always, ask me in the comments.
 I love to help.